Deriving Laws for Developing Concurrent Programs in a Rely-Guarantee Style

 \section{Refining to an (optional) atomic step}

 \labelsect{optional}

-The optional atomic step command, $opt(q)$, is used in the definition of an atomic specification command (\refsect{atomic-spec}) and in the definition of an assignment command (\refsect{assignments}) to represent the step that atomically updates the variable.
-It performs an atomic program step satisfying $q$, or if $q$ can be satisfied by not changing the state, it can also do nothing.
-The latter allows an assignment with no effect, such as $x := x$, to be implemented by either doing an assignment that assigns to $x$ its current value or doing nothing.
-The set $\dom(q \inter \id)$ represents the set of all states from which $q$ is satisfied by not changing the state, i.e.\ $\Comprehension{}{(\sigma,\sigma) \in q}{\sigma}$.
+The optional atomic step command, $\Opt{q} \defs \cpstep{q} \nondet \cgd{(\dom{(q \inter \id{})})}$, performs an atomic program step satisfying $q$, or if $q$ can be satisfied by not changing the state, it can also do nothing \refdef{opt}.
+The set $\dom{(q \inter \id{})}$ represents the set of all states from which $q$ is satisfied by not changing the state, i.e.\ $\Comprehension{}{(\sigma,\sigma) \in q}{\sigma}$.
+The optional atomic step command is used in the definition of an atomic specification command (\refsect{atomic-spec}) and in the definition of an assignment command (\refsect{assignments}) to represent the step that atomically updates the variable.
+The definition allows an assignment with no effect, such as $x := x$, to be implemented by either doing an assignment that assigns to $x$ its current value or doing nothing. \begin{lawx}[opt-strengthen-under-pre] If $p \dres q_2 \subseteq q_1$, then $\Pre{p} \Seq \Opt{q_1} \refsto \Pre{p} \Seq \Opt{q_2}$. \end{lawx}